Common bacterial infections

 The symptoms of bacterial pneumonia can arise very quickly over the course of 24 hours, or take a period of days to develop.
 The symptoms include a cough (with thick mucus sometimes containing blood), breathlessness, rapid heartbeat, fever, sweating and shivering, loss of appetite and chest pain that worsens with breathing and coughing.
 In elderly people in particular, it can cause confusion and disorientation.

-If a patient has severe pneumonia, is already unwell or weak, is very young or old, or does not receive prompt treatment, serious complications can arise, including pleurisy, lung abscesses or septicaemia (which can lead to sepsis).
+If a patient has severe pneumonia, is already unwell or weak, is very young or old, or does not receive prompt treatment, serious complications can arise.
+These include: pleurisy, lung abscesses or septicaemia (which can lead to sepsis).

 There is not much you can do to avoid getting a respiratory infection apart from avoiding people who are unwell themselves, maintaining good hygiene and eating a balanced diet.
-If you have pneumonia you are not usually advised to stay away from healthy adults while you recover, but you should ensure you wash your hands regularly, and dispose of any tissues immediately.
-Smoking is a significant risk factor for pneumonia.
+If you have pneumonia you are not usually advised to stay away from healthy adults while you recover.
+However, you should ensure you wash your hands regularly, and dispose of any tissues immediately.
+Smoking is also a significant risk factor for pneumonia.

 Diagnosis can be difficult due to pneumonia sharing symptoms with many other conditions.
 A GP will ask about symptoms and perform a chest examination, listening for crackling or rattling.
 If mild pneumonia is suspected, patients will be given antibiotics and advised to stay home and rest, drinking plenty of water.
 If more serious pneumonia is a risk, chest x-rays, blood tests and sputum samples may be required.
 Sometimes two types of antibiotic are given if the initial treatment does not work.
 If the symptoms are severe or do not go away without treatment, hospitalisation in order to give IV antibiotics, fluids and oxygen may be required.
 The NHS also provides additional information on treating pneumonia.